Analysis of Fourier Neural Operators via Effective Field Theory

 then

-And from the fact that $\int (f*g)(x)dx = (\int f(x)dx)(\int g(x)dx)$ we can calculate the total integration of kernel over the 2-point frequency domain by transforming the convoluted terms into geometric terms:
+And from the fact that $\int (f*g)(x)dx = (\int f(x)dx)(\int g(x)dx)$ we can calculate the total integration of kernel over the two-point frequency domain by transforming the convoluted terms into geometric terms: \begingroup

-If you see Eq. \eqref{relurecur}, if $\alpha$ is not zero, the first term survives which mixing all the components in positional domain.
+\endgroup From \cref{relurecur}, if $\alpha\neq\beta$, the first term survives which mixes all the components in positional domain.
 Then this term makes the kernel not to vanish over the truncated frequencies.
 And now we consider the parallel susceptibility.
-For that we first consider following term:
+For that we first consider the following term:

-So, for parallel susceptibility we get following simple result:
+So, for parallel susceptibility we get the following simple result:

 And for the reduced perpendicular susceptibility: